LEARNING 3D MECHANICAL CAD

 Here are the holes removed and the simplify modification step is in the history.
 This shows how you can use direct edit functionality as part of your design process.

 Much of this design was creating planes in different locations to create our parts or even creating them at the assembly origin and moving them into place.
 I am not really up to speed on the best practices of the Pro/e design paradigm and probably could use some tips.
-IronCAD does not work with planes like shown here.
+In IronCAD, the plane is not an independent feature so this is a bit new to me.
 You just design in one space and all the parts freely coexist.

 So when you learn a system with the Pro/e paradigm you should understand the following: